 Technical capabilities and facilities for creating scalable, distributed, and fault-tolerant quantum computer systems.

-Brookhaven National Laboratory’s National Synchrotron Light Source II (NSLS-II) and Center for Functional Nanomaterials (CFN) provide materials science expertise in conjunction with a comprehensive suite of materials characterization capabilities including the world’s highest energy and spatial resolution synchrotron beamlines and world-class nanoscale resolution including aberration corrected TEM and scanning probe techniques.
+Brookhaven National Laboratory’s National Synchrotron Light Source II (NSLS-II) and Center for Functional Nanomaterials (CFN) provide materials science expertise in conjunction with a comprehensive suite of materials characterization capabilities.
+These capabilities include synchrotron beamlines with the world’s highest energy and spatial resolution and scanning probe microscopes and aberration-corrected transmission electron microscopes with high nanoscale resolution.

-Pacific Northwest National Laboratory’s Environmental Molecular Science Laboratory (EMSL) provides world-class imaging capabilities and the Shallow Underground Laboratory offers a unique low-background facility for materials and device environmental testing and production.
+Pacific Northwest National Laboratory’s Environmental Molecular Science Laboratory (EMSL) is equipped with state-of-the-art imaging capabilities, and its Shallow Underground Laboratory offers a unique low-background facility for environmental testing and production of materials and devices.

-IBM Q Prime provides world-leading quantum computing prototyping, integration, testing and benchmarking services.
+IBM Quantum Prime provides quantum computing prototyping, integration, testing and benchmarking tools.

 The Co-design Center for Quantum Advantage Team